About

 • Arts organisations

-By building on each others’ experiences, learning and understanding, we can figure out what it means to be social change organisations and employers that are truly working to live our values every day!
+By building on each others’ experiences, learning and understanding, we can figure out together what it means to live our values in how we organise ourselves!

-These are the principles we want to build this community from:
+These are the values the core team works by, and tries to build the community from:

 Anti-Oppressive